 Brian Helfrich has more than 15 years of experience in computer technology research and development.
 He's currently Chief Architect at Helcorp Interactive, a game company in Seattle developing a real-world spy game.
 Prior to Helcorp, he worked at Amazon as a Software Development Manager in the Amazon Android Appstore where he managed the development and operations of services in support of the Kindle Fire and Android mobile devices.
 Prior to the Appstore, he managed the development of Amazon's EC2 Spot Instances, a spot market for selling cloud computing resources.
 Before landing at Amazon, he served in multiple technology leadership roles in high-tech startup and R&D companies in a variety of industries including social media, search, computational nanotechnology, speech recognition, and marketing.
 Brian started his career at Telcordia Technologies (formerly Bellcore Labs) where he was a Research Scientist working on automated speech recognition applications, visualization of complex systems, and new business development.
 Brian holds a BA degree in Computer Science from UC Berkeley.
-He has three patents, including the patent for the pricing algorithm used in Amazon's EC2 Spot Market.
+He has four patents, including the patent for the pricing algorithm used in Amazon's EC2 Spot Market.

 SUMMARY OF QUALIFICATIONS

 - Creative systems architect and software development engineer drawing from various professional and personal experiences to devise scalable and efficient solutions for difficult and complex problems.

 - Highly proficient in systems architecture and integration, object-oriented programming, distributed computing development, and scientific computing and visualization.

 - Over 15 years of experience serving multiple roles in high-tech startup and R&D companies in various industries including mobile, cloud computing, search, social media, computational nanotechnology, speech recognition, and marketing.